jeremyfelt/Defollower/README.md

 This is one of those projects that just took up web server space for the last year, so that means it wanted to be cleaned up a tiny bit and then published so that it can go back to hibernation.
 And now it can hibernate anywhere!

+**Note** This was never updated to the newer version of Twitter's API, so is probably broken.

 Requirements
 -------------------

 + Meh.. anything with a web server and PHP should do.
 Does require sessions, so that could cause some issues if your server doesn't like them.
 Configuration / Installation
 ----------------------------------